 The best course of advice, therefore, is to seek legal advice as soon as feasible - prior to termination if this is possible.
 If you have already terminated the employee and are concerned that a retaliation claim may be pending, you should bring this information to your attorney's attention as soon as possible.
 But if you are wondering whether a supervisor's lack of knowledge of a harassment claim would insulate your practice from allegations of retaliation, the answer is no. As with any legal incident, you should tread carefully in order to ensure that you choose the safest route for your business and for all of your employees.

-If you would like to learn more about our services and how we can help you or your dental or medical practice, please contact us below.
+If you would like to learn more about our services and how we can help you or your dental or medical practice, please contact us below for a complimentary consultation.